Luna-Agora/caps/README.md

 ##### Data Collection, Cleaning, and Normalisation
 The most recently available data was used for this project

+Getting all the data cleaned and formated correctly took well over 1000 lines of code, pulling data from over 30 source csv's.

 ###### Challenges
+Initially finding the zipcode data was hard,

+The geospatial stuff was the most challenging on this project.
+Trying to get maps that plot multiple resources is still an ongoing challenge.

 ###### SOURCES:
 CENSUS
 DATA.NASHVILLE.GOV

+###### FUTURE PLANS:
+i would like to bring in data like shelters(unhoused and womens), needle exchanges, foodbanks, and other rescouses to add to my dashboard. on top of that i would like bring in othe economic factors like race, poverty, computer access, and occupied homes, ect...

+further more i would like to re-analyze based on neighborhoods instead of zipcodes.